-Get Glasgow Moving is a passenger-led campaign founded in 2016 by local residents.
+Get Glasgow Moving is a grassroots public transport campaign founded in 2016 by local people.

-We began to formalise the structure of the campaign at our first Annual General Meeting held on 8 January 2019, by agreeing to adopt the constitution below.
+We agreed to adopt the constitution below at our first Annual General Meeting held on 8 January 2019.

-The constitution delegates the day-to-day running of the campaign to a volunteer Management Committee of 3-14 people drawn from our membership.
+The constitution entrusts the day-to-day running of the campaign to a volunteer Management Committee of 3-14 people drawn from our membership.

 Get Glasgow Moving Constitution